DHayes23/Valencia-Tennis/README.md

 * The Index template is intended to be the user's first point of contact with the site.
 * A prominent hero-image immediately informs the user of the nature of the site on desktop.
 * The hero-image is not visible on mobile, in order to allow the user to access the main content immediately.
-* The Info section contains a high level overview of the cluba and some eye-catching cards explaining the benefits of joining the club and playing tennis in general.
+* The Info section contains a high level overview of the club and some eye-catching cards explaining the benefits of joining the club and playing tennis in general.
 * The Membership section uses a set of 3 cards to explain to the user the different types of membership that are available for purchase.
-* The Store section invites the user to visit the store, featuring a tactile button which uses neumorphic teckniques.
+* The Store section invites the user to visit the store, featuring a tactile button which uses neumorphic techniques.
 * The Contact section provides the user with details on the location of the club and the means of contact the user can use to get in touch with club management.
 * A mailto link is used to allow the user to quickly and easily send an email to the club using their preferred mail service.
 * The Contact section also includes an embedded Google map which allows the user to pinpoint the location of the club.